 Chemistry instruction at Merlin's Academy of Alchemy - a not-for-credit introductory course.

 Friendly Chemistry Online - a course for home-schoolers and others covering basic Chemistry, consisting of "24 lessons designed to be completed at your own pace.
-Each lesson consists of a text reading assignment, two to three pages of practice exercises followed by an evaluation to document your progress, all with the guidance of a personal tutor!"
+Each lesson consists of a text reading assignment, two to three pages of practice exercises followed by an evaluation to document your progress, all with the guidance of a personal tutorial".

 Online course in Polymer Science - this commercial course ($50) is for those who already have a basic knowledge of chemistry.
 Universal Class also offers on-line courses in many other subjects.